 NURSING AT PC

 The Presentation College Nursing Program has been continuously accredited since 1968!
-In fact, the PC Nursing Program holds dual accreditation with both Accreditation Commission for Education in Nursing (ACEN) and Commission on Collegiate Nursing Education (CCNE).
+In fact, the PC Nursing Program holds accreditation with the Commission on Collegiate Nursing Education (CCNE).

 PC now offers Master of Science Degrees in Nursing for FNP and Nurse Educators.